Living-Learning & Themed Communities

 Promise Scholars

-Housed in Cresswell Hall, The Promise Scholars Living-Learning Community is a specialized experience crafted for first-year students enrolled with the Promise Program housed under the Division of Access, Diversity and Inclusion (ADI).
+To be housed in Hathorn Hall, The Promise Scholars Community is a specialized experience crafted for first-year students enrolled in the Promise Program housed under the Division of Access, Opportunity, and Success (OAS).
 Promise Scholars engage in an intimate and intentional learning environment that aids their transition to MSU, strengthens their academic success skills, and provides early exposure to graduate and career readiness opportunities through experiential learning.
-Participation in the Promise Scholars LLC is required for first-year students selection for the Promise Program first-year cohort.
+Participation in the Promise Scholars Community is required for first-year students selection for the Promise Program first-year cohort.
 For more information please visit: promise.msstate.edu

 Luckyday Scholars